reeyan-afzal/reeyan-afzal/README.md

 ### About Me:

 I'm a passionate data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN) and LSTM models.
 I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL).
-Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.
+Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess. 我也学了中文已经差不多三年半了。

 #### Connect with Me: